Human exploration into outer space has inspired our imagination for centuries.

 In the words of Juriaan Kamp (co-founder, The Intelligent Optimist):

 “Humanity is and has been a huge problem-solving machine.
 There’s not one challenge today that we don’t have at least the beginning of an answer for.
 Seven billion people means seven billion unique talents that are increasingly working together on the Internet.
 Talents keep meeting new talents, developing new solutions and opportunities in an ever-faster way.
 We have everything we need – technology, money, ideas – to steer the world clear from any climate disaster.
 We should realise and trust our innovative power.
-There are just not enough problems for the solutions that we have.”
+There are not enough problems for the solutions we have.”